nikola-bodrozic/express-react-typescript/README.md

 is running on <http://localhost:3000> It calls nodejs service to get data from the API endpoints.

+## Running in cloud machine with static IP

+in file react/src/App.tsx at line 47 place your IP.

 ## Debug locally react app

 - install `Debugger for Chrome` on vs code